-If you have a hiatal hernia, come to Vanguard Gastroenterology in New York City, NY for treatment today.
-Our doctor is qualified to evaluate, diagnose and treat hiatal hernias with years of experience.
+If you have a hiatal hernia, then come to Vanguard Gastroenterology in New York City, NY for treatment today.
+Our doctors are qualified to evaluate, diagnose and treat hiatal hernias, with years of experience.
 For more information, please call us or request an appointment online.

 Hiatal hernias occur when the upper part of the stomach protrudes from the opening in the diaphragm known as a hiatus.
 Symptoms include trouble swallowing, burping, bloating, chest pain, heartburn, upset stomach and vomiting.
 The cause of hiatal hernias is still unclear, however possible causes include an injury to the area, a rise in pressure in the stomach due to pregnancy, obesity, coughing or straining and certain congenital conditions.

 Yes, gastroenterologists are the most qualified medical professionals to treat hiatal hernias.
 As they specialize in the gastrointestinal tract, they are experienced in treating conditions affecting this region, including hiatal hernias.

 When should you see a doctor for a hiatal hernia?

 Hiatal hernias should always be treated by a medical professional to prevent the risk of complications from arising.
 It could indicate a medical emergency if the following symptoms are present:

 - Severe pain in the chest or stomach